 - Case Western Reserve University

 Participating Universities and Colleges

-Universities, colleges and community colleges accredited in, and located in, the State of Ohio are eligible to participate in I-Corps@Ohio.
+Universities, colleges, community colleges and research institutions accredited in, and located in, the State of Ohio are eligible to participate in I-Corps@Ohio.

 Who Can Apply?

 I-Corps@Ohio funds will be offered on a competitive basis ($15,000) to teams of faculty researchers and graduate students from any of the eligible Ohio colleges and universities.
 Under the supervision of business and entrepreneurial mentors, teams will develop market-driven value propositions and scalable business models around their technologies and attract angel and venture funding to support company formation and market entry.